Where to Stay in Athens

 Lycabettus is a hill.
 The second hill of the center of Athens, which is on the opposite of Acropolis’ hill.
 It is very close to the posh area of Kolonaki.
 As it is on a hill, it offers a fantastic view of Athens, and it has some nice hotels, such as St George Lycabettus, which you will certainly enjoy.

 It is also a safe area to stay at.
-On the downside, you will still have to walk a lot (and uphill/downhill), it is not that close to the underground stations, so we would not recommend staying at this area.
+On the downside, you will still have to walk a lot (and uphill/downhill), it is not that close to the underground stations, so we would not recommend staying in this area.

 The best hotel to stay in Lycabettus is the Hotel St George Lycabettus.